 Protesters: Fracking fight just got serious

-Fracking protesters have said their fight has just “got serious” as the controversial process is due to get under way in Lancashire.
+Fracking protesters have said their fight has just "got serious" after the controversial process got under way in Lancashire.

 Police closed off Preston New Road in Little Plumpton on Monday morning as about 50 protesters gathered outside energy firm Cuadrilla's site ahead of the start of the hydraulic fracturing process.